Bean seed fly

 What is bean seed fly?

-- As the fly only affects young seedlings rapid healthy growth soon after germination is key to controlling this insect
+- As the fly only affects young seedlings encouraging rapid healthy growth soon after germination is key to controlling this insect

 - Adult flies are attracted to soil containing fresh compost, so dig in organic matter the previous autumn where beans are going to be grown